MirMaiti/SPI/README.md

-# SPI Protocol Implementation in SystemVerilog
+# SPI Protocol Implementation in Verilog

-This repository provides a SystemVerilog implementation of the SPI (Serial Peripheral Interface) communication protocol, along with a comprehensive testbench to validate both single- and multi-peripheral configurations.
+This repository provides a Verilog implementation of the SPI (Serial Peripheral Interface) communication protocol, along with a comprehensive testbench to validate both single- and multi-peripheral configurations.

 ---